zsparal/api-documentation/source/oauth/overview.rst

 Why should I use OAuth?
 -----------------------
 Mollie Connect is built on the OAuth standard.
 The OAuth connection enables you to access other merchants' accounts with their consent, without having to exchange API keys.
-Whether you're just looking to improve your customer's experience, to automate essential business processes, or to whitelabel our platform completely, it's all possible with OAuth.
+Whether you are just looking to improve your customer's experience, to automate essential business processes, or to whitelabel our platform completely, it is all possible with OAuth.

 Our OAuth platform allows you to: